About the conference

 • Contributors: Dana Kühnel (UFZ), IWT (TBD)

-Digital Infrastructure – documenting and publishing materials safety data
+Workshop: Digital Infrastructure – documenting and publishing materials safety data

 • Moderator: Dr. Felix Bach (FIZ Karlsruhe)